Abraham Lincoln: Commander-in-Chief

 In early April 1861, Major Robert Anderson, commander of Fort Sumter in Charleston, South Carolina, advised that he was nearly out of food.
-After considerable debate, Lincoln decided to send provisions; according to Michael Burlingame, he "could not be sure that his decision would precipitate a war, though he had good reason to believe that it might".
-On April 12, 1861, Confederate forces fired on Union troops at Fort Sumter.
+After considerable deliberation, Lincoln decided to send provisions; according to Michael Burlingame, he "could not be sure that his decision would precipitate a war, though he had good reason to believe that it might".
+On April 12, 1861, Confederate forces fired on Union troops at Fort Sumter, starting the American Civil War.
 Donald concludes: His repeated efforts to avoid collision ... showed that he adhered to his vow not to be the first to shed fraternal blood.
 But he had also vowed not to surrender the forts....
 The only resolution of these contradictory positions was for the Confederates to fire the first shot.

 The April 12 and 13 attack on Fort Sumter rallied the Northern public to see military action against the South as necessary to defend the nation.
 On April 15, Lincoln called for 75,000 militiamen to recapture forts, protect Washington, and preserve the Union.
 This call forced states to choose whether to secede or to support the Union.
 North Carolina, Virginia, Tennessee, and Arkansas seceded.
 As the Northern states sent regiments south, on April 19 Baltimore mobs in control of the rail links attacked Union troops who were changing trains.
 Local leaders' groups later burned critical rail bridges to the capital and the Army responded by arresting local Maryland officials.
 Lincoln suspended the writ of habeas corpus, allowing arrests without formal charges.

 John Merryman, a Maryland officer arrested for hindering U.S. troop movements, successfully petitioned Supreme Court Chief Justice Taney to issue a writ of habeas corpus.
 In an opinion titled Ex parte Merryman, Taney, not ruling on behalf of the Supreme Court, wrote that the Constitution authorized only Congress and not the president to suspend habeas corpus.
 But Lincoln engaged in nonacquiescence and persisted with the policy of suspension in select areas.
 Under various suspensions, 15,000 civilians were detained without trial; several, including the anti-war Democrat Clement L. Vallandigham, were tried in military courts for "treasonable" actions, which was condemned as an attack on free speech.